-The FNHA strives to be a health and wellness partner to all First Nations in BC, regardless of where they live or access services.
-According to the 2021 Statistics Canada census report, seventy two percent (72%) of First Nations people live in urban areas or away-from-home.
-Mainstream health services are not always accessible to the urban and awayfrom-home population due to systemic, institutional, clinical, geographical or individual barriers.
-This demographic is not always meaningfully included in service design or delivery.
+The FNHA strives to be a health and wellness partner to all First Nations in BC, regardless of where they live or access health and wellness services.
+A large proportion of First Nations people in BC live in urban areas or away from home.
+However, systemic, institutional, clinical, geographical and individual barriers often limit their access to mainstream health services.
+Additionally, this demographic is frequently excluded from meaningful participation in service design and delivery.

-The FNHA launched the Urban and Away-From-Home Health and Wellness Framework (Framework) in 2020, which sets the foundation for being a health and wellness partner to First Nations people in BC living in urban areas and awayfrom-home.
-The framework outlines high-level principles and strategic directions to expand the FNHA's activities to support the urban and away-from-home population.
+To address these challenges, the FNHA launched the Urban and Away-From-Home Health and Wellness Framework (UAH Framework) in 2020.
+The UAH Framework sets the foundation for being a health and wellness partner to First Nations people in BC living in UAH settings.
+The UAH Framework establishes principles and strategic directions to strengthen the FNHA's support for the urban and away-from-home population.